Teaching secondary school autistic students

 - Do they know how to organise that task?

 I want to leave you with an example of an autistic student who was interested in where all the pipes and wires were laid around the school.
 The school gave him a session a week with the Design Technology (DT) technician and built that into his support programme.
-The student struggled with English and other text based lessons but thrived in DT, IT and practical lessons.
-This boy went on to be an electrician because the school helped him into an apprenticeship that supported and understood him.
+The student struggled with English and other text-based lessons but thrived in DT, IT and practical lessons.
+He went on to be an electrician because the school helped him into an apprenticeship that supported and understood him.
 We can help all our autistic students thrive.

 Further reading

 - McCann, Lynn (2017).
 How to support pupils with autism spectrum condition in secondary school.
-Learn Develop Achieve My own book covers much more advice and support such as tests, social relationships, emotional development, more subject and access to learning advice, Puberty, Sex and Relationships Education, sensory support and transition.
+Hope Education / LDALearning.
+My earlier book covers much more advice and support such as tests, social relationships, emotional development, more subject and access to learning advice, Puberty, Sex and Relationships Education, sensory support and transition and is still very relevant.